DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/ResourceStatus/advanced_configuration.rst

    Code templates and examples for creating custom policies: :doc:`../../../DeveloperGuide/Systems/ResourceStatus/index`

+The Downtime and FreeDiskSpace policies have some configurable parameters.

 Built-in Downtime Policy
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The ``Downtime`` policy type evaluates GOCDB downtime data for a Site or Resource.
+The ``Downtime`` policy type evaluates `GOC DB <https://goc.egi.eu/>`__ downtime data for a Site or Resource.
 Severity is mapped to RSS status as follows:

 * **OUTAGE** → **Banned**